aragonzkresearch/nouns-anonymous-voting/README.md

 For that, you need to provide the following information:

-1. The IPFS address of the proposal (raw binary codec; sha2-256 hash).
+1. The IPFS address of the proposal (`-i`), assumed to be based on the raw binary codec and sha2-256 hash.
-2. The delay period of the voting process, which may be expressed in minutes, hours or days.
+2. The delay period of the voting process (`-s`), which may be expressed in minutes, hours or days.
 If this argument is omitted, it is assumed to be 0.
-3. The duration of the voting process, also expressed in minutes, hours or days.
+3. The duration of the voting process, also expressed in minutes, hours or days (`-d`).

 _**Note** You will need an account that has at least one Nouns to participate in the voting process.
 If you are running in a local test network, you can mint a Nouns to your account by running `cargo run --bin premint_nouns`